Caring for Kids & Parents: A Sandwich Generation Survival Guide

 Quality Over Quantity

-When you're pulled in a million directions, it's easy to feel like you're not doing enough for anyone.
+When you’re pulled in a hundred directions, it’s easy to feel like you’re not doing enough for anyone.
 Focus on quality time instead of quantity.
 A few meaningful moments can be more impactful than hours of distracted togetherness.
 Put down your phone, look your loved ones in the eye, and really be present.

 One of my favorite things to do is have “special time” with each family member.
 It might be just 15 minutes of undivided attention, but you can pack a lot into that time.